Ximi1970/spksrc-ximi/README.rst

 USE AT YOUR OWN RISK !!!
 Some packages can crash or hangup your NAS so be carefull with your data and make extra backups.

+Known problems:

+* qt-embedded / fastcgiqt not working in DSM 5.x

 Requirements
 ------------